 After returning south, Vera studied full time at the School of the Photographic Arts: Ottawa (SPAO), completing their portfolio development program.
 Through her work, she focuses her attention on issues of identity and the development of a "sense of place," the passage of time and the fragility of life.
 She currently lives in Fort Qu'Appelle, Saskatchewan.

 She is represented by Slate Fine Art Gallery in Regina, Saskatchewan.
-For general inquiries, please click here to email her.
+For general inquiries, please email her at firstname.lastname@example.org.